seanfitzg/home-cooking-react/README.md

 ## Home Cooking - a demo react application

-Just an ongoing demo application built to learn the technologies required to build a full-stack React -> ASP.Net Core application.
+A full-stack React -> ASP.Net Core demo application.

 The ASP.Net Core api is here: https://github.com/seanfitzg/home-cooking-dotnetcore

 Deployed to: https://flux-home-cooking.herokuapp.com/

-This is a react app that uses:
+This is a React app that uses:

 - [Material UI](https://mui.com/) for UI components.
 - [Auth0](https://auth0.com/) to enable username authentication.